KristianColville1/raza-noodles/README.md

 - The user can see a contact number and address.

-- The scroll icon one brings the user to the next section and it has an arrow to indicate the direction of navigation and is helped with the use of a CSS animation I implemented.
+- A scroll icon brings the user to the next section and it has an arrow to indicate the direction of navigation and is helped with the use of a CSS animation I implemented.

 The menu bar features in the top right corner, this is a mordern and intuitive design.